red = edits

 - Lay open the spine/keel, and join the two pieces.
 Tension the tail.

 - Insert the keel standoff into the TAPA fitting.
 You will likely need to turn the fitting a little to the side and then turn it back after inserting the standoff.
+Another trick is to slide the fitting towards the nose to relieve the tension and then slide it back to take the slack out of the keel.

 - Make sure the sails and lines are split, side-to-side, on both sides of the keel and nothing is twisted or fouled.